Skip to content

 Following the conclusion of 52, Booster Gold headlined his own series!
 Our hero only wants to be a member of the Justice League of America, but that’s more complicated than it appears!
 Someone is exploiting the ravaged time stream, hoping to eliminate the world’s greatest heroes — and only Booster Gold can stop them!

 More crises and events hit the DC Universe!
 From Final Crisis to Blackest Night and Brightest Day, heroes die and came back to life.
-Though Booster Gold only make minor appearances in all those stories, they have an impact on his own title and actions, so we invite you to check them out if you are unfamiliar with those events.
+Though Booster Gold only makes minor appearances in all those stories, they have an impact on his own title and actions, so we invite you to check them out if you are unfamiliar with those events.

 The DC Universe has changed and only Barry Allen seems to know it!
 This is Flashpoint, a crossover story that changed the status quo and led us into the New 52 relaunch.
 The last issues of Booster Gold are tie-ins to this story:

 IV.
-Booster Gold New 52
+Booster Gold New 52 (2011-2016)

-Following Flashpoint, the DC Universe was rebooted.
+Following Flashpoint, DC Comics was rebooted.
 What does it mean for Booster Gold?
 Michael is still a time-traveling hero but his previous adventures were erased from the timeline.
 During this period, Michael can be found in the new Justice League International series.
 Following the title cancellation, he made some guest appearances in other comics.

 Booster Gold’s story continues in Futures End, an alternate future for the DC Universe, and Convergence: